-When you join the Navy and are classified into the Warrior Challenge Program, you shall be made aware that these programs involve strenuous conditioning and requires you to successfully pass the Navy Challenge Physical Standards Test (PST) prior to classification into your specific rating.
+When you join the Navy and are classified into a Warrior Challenge Program, you shall be made aware that these programs involve strenuous conditioning and requires you to successfully pass the Navy Challenge Physical Standards Test (PST) prior to classification into your specific rating.

-The PST will also be completed by Future Sailors in the Warrior Challenge Programs every 45 days while in the Delayed Entry Program to remain qualified, and lastly, within a 14-day period prior to leaving for Reruit Training Command (boot-camp).
+The PST will also be completed by Future Sailors in the Warrior Challenge Programs every 45 days while in the Delayed Entry Program to remain qualified, and lastly, within a 14-day period prior to leaving for Recruit Training Command (boot-camp).

 The Special Warfare Operator (SO) and Special Warfare Boat Operator (SB) ratings are open to male applicants only.
 All other Warrior Challenge Program ratings are open to both men and women.

 The program specific Physical Screening Test requirements are as follows;

 |Special Warfare Operator (SO) SEALS (see additional requirement below)||Special Warfare Boat Operator (SB)||Explosive Ordnance Disposal (EOD) / Navy Diver (ND) / Seabee Diver (UCT)||Aircrew Rescue Swimmer (AIRR)|

 |Push-ups (Within 2 minutes)||50||50||50||42|